Aztec Mentor Program announces new internship program

 As stated on the application website, Conversion Marketing is looking for three San Diego State students enrolled in undergraduate degrees in marketing, communications, advertising or a similar field who “want to build a career in digital marketing, content and campaigns strategy, advertising and social media,” and is not a paid internship.

-The internship was created by SDSU Ad Club President Cassidy Gonzales and Conversion Marketing Managing Partner Matt Berry as a means of creating meaningful and relevant internships for SDSU graduates.
+The internship was created by SDSU Ad Club President Cassidy Gonzalez and Conversion Marketing Managing Partner Matt Berry as a means of creating meaningful and relevant internships for SDSU graduates.

 Berry, who graduated from SDSU in 1996 with a bachelor’s degree in marketing, said the internship is also a way to give back to the university that prepared him for his current role with the company.